Crushing the Myth of Late-Stage Capitalism

 Late-stage capitalism smuggles in two glaring logical fallacies.
 It implies that capitalism has some known, predefined quantity of stages, and that it’s possible to know which stage we are currently in.

-We can always look back in history and group events stages.
+It is always possible to group past events into stages.
 So it is tempting to think we might do the same looking forward.
 But this is impossible.

-With capitalism, there is no way of knowing whether there are stages at all, or whether the present stage is late or early.
-Humans are constantly creating new knowledge, and unpredictable events happen all the time, both of which make future events impossible to predict.
+With capitalism, there is no way of knowing if the present stage is late or early because the future cannot be predicted.
+People constantly create new knowledge, and unpredictable events happen all the time.

-Even if we take the concept of “stages” as true, a person alive 100,000 years ago would not know to characterize their era as the Stone Age, since they would have no way to predict the end of the Stone Age by the forthcoming discoveries of metallurgy, or the invention of copper, bronze, or iron tools.
+Even when we have a fairly good concept of “stages” in history looking back, a person alive 100,000 years ago would have no way of characterizing their era as the Stone Age, since they would have no way to predict the end of the Stone Age by the forthcoming discoveries of metallurgy, or the invention of copper, bronze, or iron tools.
 They would not even be aware of the concept of characterizing past eras by the materials used to make tools.

-And even the people of the 1960s, who enthusiastically referred to their time as the Space Age, were utterly wrong in predicting that space exploration would define their era.
+You could also consider the people of the 1960s, who enthusiastically referred to their own time as the Space Age.
+They were utterly wrong in predicting that space exploration would define their era.
 Instead, we got the internet, smartphones, and the metaverse.
-We’ll have to leave advanced space exploration for some future age.
+We’ll have to leave advanced space exploration for some future age, which may not even be characterized by space exploration since another more defining characteristic could embody that era.

 In the same way, how would people alive today possibly know what stage of capitalism we are in?